CeeDee Lamb Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Season Stats

-- Lamb has grabbed 74 passes for a team-best 1,006 yards and six touchdowns.
+- Lamb has grabbed 74 passes for a team-high 1,006 yards and six touchdowns.
 He has been targeted 114 times and averages 67.1 yards per game.

-- Lamb has been the target of 114 of his team's 580 passing attempts this season, or 19.7% of the target share.
+- So far this season, 19.7% of the 580 passes thrown by his team have gone Lamb's way.

 - Lamb (10 red zone targets) has been the recipient of 11.5% of his team's 87 red zone pass attempts.